Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 3. In the Mobile Services section of the Management Portal, select your mobile service.
 Navigate to the Configure tab, and scroll down to App Settings.
 Here you can provide a key-value pair to help you reference the necessary credentials.

     * Set CrmAuthorityUrl to be the authority endpoint for your AAD tenant.
-This should be the same as the authority value used for your client app.
-It will be of the form `https://login.windows.net/contoso.onmicrosoft.com`
+It will be of the form `https://login.windows.net/contoso.onmicrosoft.com`.
+Copy this value as you will need it later.

     * Set CrmClientSecret to be the client secret value you obtained earlier.

     * Set CrmUrl to be the URL for your Dynamics CRM Online tenant, which will have the form `https://contoso.crm.dynamics.com`

     These values will be used in the ActivityLogger backend code using `ApiServices.Settings`.

 ## 7. Verify your Active Directory application registrations